threekeytherapy/threekeytherapy.com/_projects/trainings.md

 Friday 9.30 - 11.00

 **Where?**
-Subject to change - send me a message if you'd like to join
+Subject to change - send me a message if you'd like to join.

 **How much?**
 On donation.